M17-Project/M17_spec/docs/data_link_layer.rst

 ===============
 The Data Link layer is split into two modes:

+* Packet mode
-* Packet mode: data are sent in small bursts, on the order of 100s to 1000s of bytes at a time, after which the physical layer stops sending data. eg: messages, beacons, etc.
+   Data are sent in small bursts, on the order of 100s to 1000s of bytes at a time, after which the physical layer stops sending data. e.g. messages, beacons, etc.

+* Stream mode
-* Stream mode: data are sent in a continuous stream for an indefinite amount of time, with no break in physical layer output, until the stream ends. eg: voice data, bulk data transfers, etc.
+   Data are sent in a continuous stream for an indefinite amount of time, with no break in physical layer output, until the stream ends. e.g. voice data, bulk data transfers, etc.

-When the physical layer is idle (no RF being transmitted or received), the data link defaults to packet mode. ~~To switch to stream mode, a start stream packet (detailed later) is sent, immediately followed by the switch to stream mode; the Stream of data immediately follows the Start Stream packet without disabling the Physical layer.
-To switch out of Stream mode, the stream simply ends and returns the Physical layer to the idle state, and the Data Link defaults back to Packet mode.~~
+When the physical layer is idle (no RF being transmitted or received), the data link defaults to packet mode.

+.. ~~To switch to stream mode, a
+.. start stream packet (detailed later) is sent, immediately followed by
+.. the switch to stream mode; the Stream of data immediately follows the
+..
+Start Stream packet without disabling the Physical layer.
+To switch
+.. out of Stream mode, the stream simply ends and returns the Physical
+.. layer to the idle state, and the Data Link defaults back to Packet
+.. mode.~~

-As is the convention with networking protocols, all quantities larger than 8 bits are encoded in bigendian.
+As is the convention with other networking protocols, all values are encoded in big endian byte order.

 Stream Mode
 -----------